 TheArthur Wright is a pointillist bleach artist who expresses the culture of blackness in his paintings.
-Wright uses the simplicity of his minimalist tools to express what cannot be said, and to emphasize the black experience and feelings: to create a spiritual connection most importantly with the things that are often inexpressible, but which reach out to the heart and soul, and connect to truth.
+Wright uses the simplicity of his minimal tools to express what cannot be said, and to emphasize the black experience and feelings: to create a spiritual connection most importantly with the things that are often inexpressible, but which reach out to the heart and soul, and connect to truth.

-- One of Wright’s most well-visited haunts in the Bay Area is the Artship at 88 Perry St in San Francisco, which aims to showcase new, creative styles of art for those breaking into the industry.
-Wright, who is a board member of the Artship, dedicates his time to the organization, collaborating with arts agencies, various artists, and foundations to re-create a new artistic community.
-An old warship has been renovated to provide a seaborne arts space for the Artship community.
+- One of Wright’s most well-visited haunts in the Bay Area is the Artship at 88 Perry Street in San Francisco, which aims to showcase new, creative styles of art for those breaking ground in the industry.
+Wright, who was a board member of the Artship, dedicates his time to the organization, collaborating with arts agencies, various artists, and foundations to re-create artistic community.
+An old warship had been renovated to provide a seaborne arts space for the Artship community.

-- Another haunt of Wright’s is the Prescott-Joseph Center for Community Engagement, where he is on the board of directors.
+- Another haunt of Wright’s is the Prescott-Joseph Center for Community Enhancement, where he is on the board of directors.
 Located in West Oakland, this center is for community services, culture, and education to serve the local community.
-To help maintain the community of West Oakland, this center offers computer literacy classes, celebrating the arts, and tutoring for schools.
+To help maintain the community of West Oakland, this center offers computer literacy classes, a place to celebrate the arts, and tutoring for schools.
 It is located at 920 Peralta Street, Oakland, CA 94607.

-- Finally, another Bay Area location that Wright frequents is the African American Historical and Cultural Society Museum in San Francisco, where one of his most popular paintings (Califia) was featured.
-It is here that he was able to showcase his most popular work.
-This museum is located at 726 Fulton Street, 2nd Floor, San Francisco, CA 94115.
+- Finally, another Bay Area location that Wright frequents is the African American Historical and Cultural Society in San Francisco, where one of his most popular paintings (Califia, Queen of California) was featured.
+It is here that he was able to showcase one of his most popular works.
+This museum is located at 762 Fulton Street, 2nd Floor, San Francisco, CA 94102.

 ~ by Patricia Dalao ~